Longfellow Alternative High School

 Equity vision

-Longfellow High School believes that all students come to their school as genius.
+Longfellow High School believes that all students come to their school as geniuses.
 It is the school’s responsibility to help unlock that genius in the students.

 Graduation